sonatype-nexus-community/nexus-repository-p2/README.md

     mvn clean package

-If everything checks out, the bundle for p2 should be available in the `target` folder
+If everything checks out, the bundle for p2 should be available in the `target` folder.

 #### Build with Docker